-Manmade hazards were assessed at the local level for the first time in the 2014 Multi-Hazard Mitigation Plan.
+Human made hazards were assessed at the local level for the first time in the 2014 Hazard Mitigation Plan.
 The 2020 Plan adds to this work but is still just a preliminary assessment of Greenfield's vulnerability to these hazards.
-The potential for these types of manmade hazards to impact the City, its critical infrastructure and its residents is medium to high.
+The potential for these types of human made hazards to impact the City, its critical infrastructure and its residents is medium to high.